Ruth Ruth: Band history and the American Recordings era

-Initially playing gigs for free at New York City's famed Continental nightclub, their occasional shows became a residency and by the following year, Kennedy Lustig and Snyder had signed a record deal with American Recordings.
+Initially playing gigs for free at New York City's famed Continental nightclub, their occasional shows became a residency and by the following year, Kennedy, Lustig and Snyder had signed a record deal with American Recordings.
 Their debut 1995 album was titled Laughing Gallery, which was seen with critical acclaim from those who heard it.
-The album was co-produced by Ted Nicely, who has produced Fugazi, Girls Against Boys and Kennedy separately.
+The album was co-produced by Ted Niceley, who has produced Fugazi, Girls Against Boys and Kennedy separately.
 The song "Uninvited" from the album gained them some success, including alternative radio play and a few months of MTV rotation.
 The band then toured nationally with Everclear and No Doubt while also headlining shows and making several television appearances in the United Kingdom.

-Unhappy with the label's handling of their album, in 1996 the band began to break away by releasing a 45 single on Deep Elm Records titled "Brainiac" with the flipside "Love Potion No. 10," produced by Kennedy, as well as a critically acclaimed EP from Epitaph Little Death, again produced by Kennedy and Brett Guerwitz.
+Unhappy with the label's handling of their album, in 1996 the band began to break away by releasing a 45 single on Deep Elm Records titled "Brainiac" with the flipside "Love Potion No. 10," produced by Kennedy, as well as a critically acclaimed EP on Epitaph The Little Death, again produced by Kennedy and Brett Guerwitz.
 Before the EP was released, however, Snyder left the group, replaced by drummer Christian Nakata.
 A video created for the song "Jerome" remains unreleased.
-Headline tours and support tours with Spacehog, Everclear and Samiam followed.
+Headline tours and support tours with Spacehog, Everclear (band) and Samiam followed.